ToscDom/Cross-Selling-Insurance-Prediction/README.md

 📈 Project Overview

-AssurePredict is a leading insurance company specializing in innovative risk management solutions.
 This project aims to develop a predictive model to identify potential cross-selling opportunities by detecting existing customers who may be interested in purchasing an additional vehicle insurance policy.

 🌐 Project Objective